What will my health insurance premiums be?

 Health insurance premiums are often also referred to as contributions (Beiträge) because the concept underpinning health insurance in Germany is based on solidarity.
 For all intents and purposes, premiums and contributions are coterminous in this context.

 Working out what your health insurance premiums/contributions will be depends above all on which insurance system you choose.
-For eligibility conditions and other details of the two schemes, see our Expat Guide article.
+For eligibility conditions and other details of the two schemes, see our article on the public and private systems.

 Contribution rates in the public health insurance (GKV) system